Anime: Working conditions

-Globalization and cultural impact
+Global popularity and cultural impact

-Anime has become commercially profitable in Western countries, as demonstrated by early commercially successful Western adaptations of anime, such as Astro Boy and Speed Racer.
+Anime has become commercially profitable in the Western world, as demonstrated by early commercially successful Western adaptations of anime, such as Astro Boy and Speed Racer.
 Early American adaptions in the 1960s made Japan expand into the continental European market, first with productions aimed at European and Japanese children, such as Heidi, Vicky the Viking and Barbapapa, which aired in various countries.
-Italy, Spain, and France grew a particular interest into Japan's output, due to its cheap selling price and productive output.
-In fact, Italy imported the most anime outside of Japan.
-These mass imports influenced anime popularity in South American, Arabic and German markets.
+Italy, Spain, and France developed a particular interest in Japan's output, due to its cheap selling price and productive output.
+As of 2014, Italy imported the most anime outside Japan.
+Anime and manga were introduced to France in the late 1970s and became massively popular in spite of a moral panic led by French politicians in the 1980s and 1990s.
+These mass imports influenced anime's popularity in East Asian, Southeast Asian, South Asian, Latin American, Arabic, Israeli and German markets.

-The beginning of 1980 saw the introduction of Japanese anime series into the American culture.
-In the 1990s, Japanese animation slowly gained popularity in America.
-Media companies such as Viz and Mixx began publishing and releasing animation into the American market.
-The 1988 film Akira is largely credited with popularizing anime in the Western world during the early 1990s, before anime was further popularized by television shows such as Pokémon and Dragon Ball Z in the late 1990s.
+The beginning of 1980 saw the introduction of Japanese anime series into the American market.
+In the 1990s, Japanese animation slowly gained popularity in the United States, as media companies such as Viz and Mixx began publishing and releasing animated works into the American market.
+The 1988 film Akira is largely credited with popularizing anime in the Western world during the early 1990s, before anime was further popularized by television shows such as Pokémon and Dragon Ball Z in the latter part of the decade.
 By 1997, Japanese anime was the fastest-growing genre in the American video industry.
-The growth of the Internet later provided international audiences an easy way to access Japanese content.
-Early on, online piracy played a major role in this, through over time many legal alternatives appeared.
-Since the 2010s various streaming services have become increasingly involved in the production and licensing of anime for the international markets.
-This is especially the case with net services such as Netflix and Crunchyroll which have large catalogs in Western countries, although as of 2020 anime fans in many developing non-Western countries, such as India and Philippines, have fewer options of obtaining access to legal content, and therefore still turn to online piracy.
-However beginning with the early 2020s anime has been experiencing yet another boom in global popularity and demand due to the COVID-19 pandemic and streaming services like Netflix, Amazon Prime Video, HBO Max, Hulu and anime-only services like Crunchyroll, increasing the international availability of the amount of new licensed anime shows as well as the size of their catalogs.
+The growth of the Internet later provided international audiences with an easy way to access Japanese content.
+Early on, online piracy played a major role in this, through over time legal alternatives appeared, which significantly reduced illegal practices.
+Since the 2010s, streaming services have become increasingly involved in the production, licensing and distribution of anime for international markets.
+This is especially the case with net services such as Netflix, Crunchyroll and others which have large catalogs in many countries, although until 2020, anime fans in multiple developing countries had fewer options for obtaining access to legal content, and therefore would still turn to online piracy.
+However, beginning with the 2020s, anime has been experiencing yet another boom in global popularity and demand due to the COVID-19 pandemic and streaming services like Netflix, Amazon Prime Video, HBO Max, Disney+, Hulu and anime-only services like Crunchyroll and Hidive, increasing the international availability of the amount of newly licensed anime shows, as well as the size of their catalogs.